iz8dwf/ALL03_PP/README.md

 # ALL03_PP
-Hi-Lo ALL-03 and MOD-EMUP programmers parallel port interface using the ATF-1502 CPLD This is a circuit that allows to use the Hi-Lo ALL-03 (and clones like the MOD-EMUP) universal programmers/testers via the parallel port interface using a patched DOSBOX.
+Hi-Lo ALL-03 and MOD-EMUP programmers parallel port interface using the ATF-1502 CPLD.

+This is a circuit that allows to use the Hi-Lo ALL-03 (and clones like the MOD-EMUP) universal programmers/testers via the parallel port interface using a patched DOSBOX.
 Original design by Nicola Di Lieto used an EPM7032